Today we are talking with Nick Mac. Nick Mac is the Chief Engineer of Electric Feel Studios.

 LEWITT: So we also know you're a guitar player.
 What's your favorite guitar and why, if you have a favorite?

-When you just turn the engine over and it just feels heavy, it just feels sturdy, that's what I like in a Les Paul.
+When you turn a key in a vintage car and the engine starts, there’s just a certain weight to it.
+It feels sturdy.
+That's what I like in a Les Paul.

 LEWITT: Now, as an engineer and sometimes producer too, what's your go-to vocal chain?